awee01/Project-9/README.md

 This is an application that generates a README from user input.
 Users are prompted several questions and the README is dynamically generated.
 Type your answers in the console and press the enter key.

 The generated file is located in the dist folder.
+Generating subsequent READMEs will replace the previous one.

 This version does not accept null inputs.
 If Null input is detected, users are asked to re-enter a valid answer to the prompts.